5up3rc/safing-ui/README.md

 # Safing UI

-The Safing UI is the user interface to the [Safing Core](https://github.com/Safing/safing-core).
+The Safing UI allows you to change settings and monitor applications.

-## Current Status

-Safing is now in a tech preview phase (v0.0.x), where the first features are completed and we want to open them up to the community to get feedback on the system.
-It is not yet ready for day to day use and should only be used to play around with the new concept.
+For more information about Safing, please check out [Safing Core](https://github.com/Safing/safing-core).

 ## Download

-For a packaged download of all components, check the [Safing Installer](https://github.com/Safing/safing-installer) repo, else check the [releases](https://github.com/Safing/safing-ui/releases).
+We recommend to download a packaged version of all components [here](https://github.com/Safing/safing-installer/releases).
+You can also just [download Safing UI](https://github.com/Safing/safing-ui/releases).

-## Running
+## Developing

     yarn
-    yarn run develop
+    yarn develop

 ## Requirements